Free Course in Natal Astrology

 by Karl Hans Welz, inventor of the Chi Generator®, Orgonite®, etc.

 ADM - Astro-Dynamic Manifestation Techniques: A new astrology-based technology to optimize the energies in your home, apartment, business and, especially, for yourself!
 In fact, knowing your astrological trends compares to a road map in an otherwise unknown city.
 Generating your astrological trends compares to choosing the right vehicle so that you can reach precisely the goals that you have set for yourself!
 Astro Dynamic Manifestation Technology is exactly your vehicle of choice.
-With this amazing new method, you can now generate the direction that you need to take control of prosperity, relationships, personal energy and life itself in order to achieve assured success!
+With this amazing new method, you can generate the direction that you need to control all your aspects and to achieve assured success!

 Click Here for The ATG 12, which is the ideal equipment for ADM